blue-yonder/di-csv2xml/Readme.md

 cargo bench
 ```

+from within the folder, where you checked out this repository.

-You can find a report with plots in `target/criterion/report/index.html`.
+You should find a report with plots in `./target/criterion/report/index.html`.

 ## Support